Sri Lanka maintains high alert for attacks ahead of Ramadan

 Ramadan is scheduled to begin in Sri Lanka on May 6.

-The government has also banned women from wearing face veils under an emergency law that was put in place after the Easter Sunday attacks.
+The government has also banned women from wearing face veils under an emergency law put in place after the Easter attacks.

 Authorities suspect members of two previously little-known groups - National Thawheedh Jamaath (NTJ) and Jammiyathul Millathu Ibrahim - of carrying out the attacks, although the Islamic State extremist group has claimed responsibility.